2025 Wellington Interclub

 · Schedule the dates and locations of all fixtures and determine eligibility for finals

-· Use iSquash to publicise schedules and capture results
+· Use MySquash to publicise schedules and capture results

 · Ensure players are aware of their team’s playing schedule and result entry process